-Principle Assessment of Monitoring Officer and Principal Auditor and Evidence A. How does the organisation behave with integrity, demonstrating strong commitment to ethical values, and respect the rule of law?
+Principle Assessment of Monitoring Officer and Chief Finance Officer and Evidence A. How does the organisation behave with integrity, demonstrating strong commitment to ethical values, and respect the rule of law?
 Detailed and up to date Constitution on decision making including expected standards of conduct.
 Good emphasis on Member Induction and Member Development generally.
-Sound rules on Procurement and Contract Standing Orders.
+Sound rules on Procurement and Contract Standing Orders which have been recently reviewed to ensure they are fit for purpose.
 Comprehensive Scheme of Delegations and transparent decision making processes.
 Robust financial procedures ensuring probity in decision making.
 Protocols in place for statutory Chief Officers in carrying out their functions.
 Member and Officer Codes of Conduct in place, and robust complaints procedures.
 Register of Gifts and Hospitality for Members and Officers.
-Up to date whistleblowing policy, ICT Security policy and equality & diversity training modules in place.
-Updating work required on Financial Regulations to ensure fit for purpose.
-B. How does the organisation ensure openness and comprehensive stakeholder engagement?
+Up to date whistleblowing policy, ICT Security policy, equality & diversity training and data protection modules in place.
+New Financial Regulations adopted (which was an outstanding action in the previous year's Action Plan) B. How does the organisation ensure openness and comprehensive stakeholder engagement?
 Detailed Constitution on how the Council makes decisions including rights of stakeholders.
-Well established overview and scrutiny panels.
+Well established overview and scrutiny panels open to the public.
 Council's website includes published calendar of meetings, including agendas, minutes and key decisions of both members and officers; good FOI policies in place and sound system for dealing with requests for information and good emphasis on compliance with deadlines.
-Local Plan 2016 Consultation; robust Transparency Code; Annual Financial Report and Annual Governance Statement published.
-Good positive use of Social Media for Council business purposes i.e. Facebook; H&L, Annual Member Survey, Mystery Shopper; Annual User Survey; Council Tax leaflet survey.
-Partnership arrangements - needs to be reviewed to include Terms of reference, risks in collaborative working, added value of partnership working and up to date Partnerships Register.
-Engage with relevant charities to provide training on universal credit.
+Local Plan 2016 Initial Proposals Consultation; robust Transparency Code; Annual Financial Report and Annual Governance Statement published.
+Good positive use of Social Media for Council business purposes i.e. Facebook; H&L, Annual Member Survey, Mystery Shopper; Annual User Survey.
+Partnership arrangements - need to be reviewed to include Terms of reference, risks in collaborative working, added value of partnership working and up to date Partnerships Register.
+Engagement with relevant charities providing training on universal credit.
 We continue to work with libraries to assist with the digital champion programme and welfare reforms.
-Hometalk magazine produced twice a year.
+Hometalk magazine produced twice a year ensuring good liaison with Council tenants.
+Multi-Agency Forum for homelessness established bringing together community groups and other public sector groups to ensure wider and better engagement on the key issue of homelessness.